This Giant Cake Ball Spider will be the center of attention at your Halloween party!

 To make this monstrous dessert, I mixed crumbled cake with frosting and molded it into a large dome before covering it in dark chocolate ganache.

-I always have modeling chocolate on hand, so I used some to make the eyes, but slices of marshmallow, vanilla cookies, vanilla frosting, or fondant could be used to make the whites of the eyes.
-Some piped ganache, large chocolate chips, Hershey's Kisses, M&M's, or even candy melts could be used to make the pupils.
+modeling chocolate (eyes) - Use white and dark chocolate or black modeling chocolate to make the eyes.
+Or you could use slices of marshmallow, vanilla cookies, vanilla frosting, or white fondant for the whites of the eyes and large chocolate chips, Hershey's Kisses, M&M's, or even candy melts to make the pupils.

 1 ½ quart bowl (holds 6 cups)